alchimya/micro-node-api-gateway/README.md

 ![ScreenShot](https://raw.github.com/alchimya/micro-node-api-gateway/master/Microservices_Architecture.png)

-Actually, this project can be described as a complete Microservices Architecture containing four different microservices accessible via Api Gateway and Service Registry.
+Actually, this project can be described as a complete Microservices Architecture containing four different microservices accessible via Api Gateway and discovered with a  Service Registry.

 #How to setup and configure
 To <b>setup</b> the project, it is enough to launch the the bash script <b/>ServicesSetup.sh</b>
 <br/>
-The <b>configuration</b> it is a bit tedious but vety easy.
-In order you need to open all the <b>config.json</b> file that you will find in to each project folder (service and api-gateway) and to setup the MondoDB configuration within the serviceRegistry object
+The <b>configuration</b> it is a bit tedious but it is very easy.
+In order you need to open all the <b>config.json</b> file that you will find in to each project folder (services and api-gateway) and setup the MondoDB configuration within the serviceRegistry object:

 ```javascript
   "serviceRegistry":{